Tencent/TSeer/Introduction.en.md

 ## 1. <a id="ch-1"></a>Introduction of Tseer

-Tseer is a high-performance tool to solve service discovery between multi-frame service clusters, which routes by name and is simple to use.
+Tseer is a high-performance tool to solve service discovery between multi-framework service clusters, which routes by name and is simple to use.
 TSeer is widely used in Tencent, which with a daily average of ten billions of requests.

 In addition to the core features of service discovery, Tseer also supports a variety of excellent load balancing algorithms and provide reliable fault tolerant strategies.
 For the rapid development of massive services, Tseer supports three different routing strategies: nearest access, IDC  Grouping , and Set Grouping.
 Through TSeer, the engineering services can achieve highly intelligent scheduling optimization, effectively solve the cross-regional cross-area room calls and other issues, greatly promoted the availability and performance.